Skip to main content

 How Liberal Arts Education Differs From Professional Education

-Students enrolled in a liberal arts program are exposed to a variety of topics across a spectrum of fields, building skills that transfer across industries and careers.
-In contrast, professional education instructs students in a singular subject, helping them to develop the skills needed for success in a particular field of study and preparing them for entry into the professional world.
+Students in a liberal arts program study a wide range of subjects, gaining versatile skills that can be applied across many industries and careers.
+In contrast, professional education instructs students in a single subject, helping them to develop the skills needed for success in a particular field of study and preparing them for entry into the professional world.

 Benefits of Getting an Engineering Degree From a Liberal Arts College

-More Well Rounded: Proponents of liberal arts education argue that liberal arts colleges produce more well-rounded engineers than professional programs do.
+Proponents of liberal arts education argue that liberal arts colleges produce more well-rounded engineers than professional programs do.
 In addition to technical skills, students from liberal arts colleges have developed the problem-solving and critical-thinking skills that make them valuable collaborators in brainstorming sessions.
-Also, their ability to clearly communicate their thoughts and ideas, write papers, and prepare presentations allows them to more easily adapt to professional life.

-More Flexibility: Liberal arts colleges with engineering programs are also ideal for students not ready to fully commit to pursuing an engineering degree.
+Liberal arts colleges with engineering programs are also ideal for students who aren’t ready to fully commit to pursuing an engineering degree.
 If, after the first year or two of college, a student discovers that engineering isn’t the path they want to follow, they can generally change majors fairly easily.
 Compared to the experience of being an engineering major in a big university, it’s often easier to switch majors while in a liberal arts college.

 Liberal Arts Colleges With 3-2 or 2-1-1-1 Engineering Programs